AsahinaKyoudai/BrothersConflict/README.md

 The dependable second son of the Asahina family.<br/>
 He is always composed but can be direct and to the point.<br/>
-He often looks over the brothers and has a motherly prescence.
+He often looks over the brothers and has a motherly presence.

 ![Cover](image/profile_kaname.jpg)<br/>
 **Kaname** (VA: Junichi Suwabe)<br/>